 Katie picked me up at the Halemau’u (switchbacks) trailhead, the end point of our hike (so there would be a car there) and we met up with the rest of the group at our starting point, the Keonehe’ehe’e (Sliding Sands) trailhead, near the summit of the volcano.

 The views were otherworldly.
-With the exception of the vegetation, it was as if we were walking on the desolate surface of the moon.
 I was amazed at the colors I could see in the huge cinder cones on the immense fields of lava, against the backdrop of the crater rim.

 - Make sure you’re in decent shape before you attempt this 11-mile hike, especially the switchbacks at the end.